myousefi2016/QLB/README.md

 make
 ````

-Which builts QLB by default with CUDA and assumes you CUDA installation is residing in `/usr/local/cuda/`.
+Which builts QLB by default with CUDA and assumes your CUDA installation is residing in `/usr/local/cuda/`.
 To disable CUDA run:

 `make CUDA=false`